ErikVerheul/OneBacklog/documentation.md

         doNotMessageMyself: 'false' // if 'true' do not send an email notification on changes I caused myself }

-The entry for undoing the remove in a last-in first-out sequence The removed node is the parent of the removed children.
+The entry for undoing the remove in a last-in first-out sequence<br>
+The removed node is the parent of the removed children.
 Example: